hotspotty/documentation/docs/expand-the-network/optimize-your-earnings-and-reward-scaling.md

 sidebar_position: 2
 ---

-# Optimise your earnings and reward scaling
+# Optimize your earnings and reward scaling

 Helium uses a grid system of hexagons to bucket and analyse network coverage.
 This is to ensure among other things an even spread of the ‘people powered network’ globally.